Healthy Homes Assessment Te Marua

 • Does the home have sufficient ventilation including extractor fans?

-The consequences of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently being in the wrong of a tenancy solutions ruling can be extremely costly for property managers and landlords.
-For professional advice, call today to schedule your rental property house assessment.
+The consequences of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling can be significant for property owners and landlords.
+For expert assistance, get in touch today to book your rental properties house evaluation.

 home assessments for rental properties